 The international studies program will be of interest to students planning a career in government, non-profit organizations, or the private sector.
 This program also prepares students wishing to pursue graduate work in international studies.

 Contact the International Studies Program Coordinator, Dr. Ed Kwon for questions about the International Studies program.

 Students are encouraged to complete study abroad courses toward the International Studies major or minor.
 Topics courses and independent study credits may fulfill secondary course requirements at the discretion of the International Studies Coordinator.

 International Studies Minor

 With the global marketplace, there is more call for individuals with knowledge of the world.
-The International Studies minor works well with a variety of degrees.
-Students completing majors in Political Science, Women & Gender Studies, Anthropology, Sociology, Foreign Language, Geography, History, and Economics will find this minor particularly complimentary.
 This minor benefits those who plan careers in international business, law, journalism, government, politics, and Foreign Service.